MEASAT Satellite Systems

 MEASAT Satellite Systems Sdn.
-Bhd, formerly Binariang Satellite Systems Sdn.
-Bhd is a Malaysian communications satellite operator, which owns and operates the MEASAT (Malaysia East Asia Satellite) and AFRICASAT spacecraft.
-The company provides satellite services to leading Malaysia broadcasters, Direct-To-Home (DTH) platforms and telecom operators.
+Bhd. (formerly Binariang Satellite Systems Sdn.
+Bhd.) is a Malaysian communications satellite operator that owns and operates the MEASAT (Malaysia East Asia Satellite) and AFRICASAT spacecraft.
+The company provides satellite services to leading Malaysian broadcasters, Direct-To-Home (DTH) platforms, and telecom operators.
 With capacity across six communication satellites, the company provides satellite services to over 150 countries.

 History

 In 1993, Malaysia's Prime Minister, Dr. Mahathir Mohamad, called for the end of the Malaysian government's monopoly on communications services.
 He believed that the creation of privately owned companies could better serve Malaysia's communications needs in the decades ahead.
 One result of Mahathir's 1993 "Malaysia Plan" was the creation of the Binariang Sdn.
 Bhd. company by Malaysian tycoon Ananda Krishnan, which was given the charter to develop Malaysia's first satellite communications system.
 In 1994, Binariang signed a contract with Hughes Space and Communications Company (now Boeing Satellite Systems) for two Model 376 satellites.
 The project was named the "Malaysia East Asia Satellite" program, or "MEASAT" for short.
 The satellites opened the door to reliable telephone and data transmission services to all of Malaysia, helping to strengthen the unity between the peninsula and the island portions of the nation.
 The satellites also contributed greatly to the rapid growth of computer networking in Malaysia, as well as the creation of a new direct-to-home (DTH) satellite television service, called "Astro".

 Since the launch of MEASAT-1 and MEASAT-2 in 1996, the company has expanded its fleet to across six (6) geostationary satellites designed and built by Boeing Satellite Systems, Orbital Sciences Corporation, Loral Space & Communications, and Airbus Defence and Space.